Unilateral regulation breaks regularity of Turing patterns: Existence of patterns and their dependence on parameters

-First, we compare the patterns produced by the nonsmooth unilateral term and its linear approximations from the right and left.
+First, we compare the patterns produced by the nonsmooth unilateral term and by the linear terms $\hat g \equiv 0$ and $\hat g(v) = -\tau v$.
 To this end we consider system \ttg{eq:Maini+g} with boundary conditions \ttg{eq:bc1}, and parameter values \ttg{eq:param}.
 Figure~\ref{fi:Maini1} compares patterns for choices $\hat g(v) = \tau v^-$, $\hat g \equiv 0$, and $\hat g(v) = -\tau v$, respectively, for $\tau = 0.08$ and $D = 0.45$.
 Comparing these patterns we immediately observe the qualitative difference.
-The linear choices of $\hat g(v)$ produce approximately circular spots which are, to some extend, symmetrically placed.
+The linear choices of $\hat g(v)$ produce approximately circular spots which are, to some extent, symmetrically placed.
 In contrast, the pattern produced by the unilateral system shows irregular spots of larger size.
 Several of the largest spots seem to be created by fusions of smaller spots.
 Moreover, the pattern does not exhibit any symmetry even approximately.
+Interestingly, similar irregular patterns are obtained in \cite{Woolley2010} by varying the parameter $h$ in the dimensionless version of model (3) without any unilateral source.

-\subsection{Critical ratio of diffusions}
+\subsection{{\bf Critical ratio of diffusions}}

 Another interesting phenomenon resulting from the addition of the nonlinear unilateral source terms to the classical system (i.e. \ttg{eq:Maini+g} with $\hat g \equiv 0$) is the growth of small nonhomogeneous perturbations of the ground state to patterns even if the ratio of diffusions exceeds the critical value \ttg{eq:dcrit} of the classical system (i.e. $\hat g \equiv 0$).
 Indeed, the critical ratio of diffusions \ttg{eq:dcrit} for the classical system with parameter values \ttg{eq:param} is $\dcrit \approx 0.53$.
 However, using the nonsmooth unilateral source $\hat g(v) = \tau v^-$, we numerically obtain patterns forming from very small spatial perturbations of the ground state even for considerably higher ratios of diffusions.
+This phenomenon was predicted by a series of theoretical results, mainly \cite{SookVat,KucVat2012}.